 At the end of their first life cycle, battery systems are usually only mechanically dismantled, and the individual cells are then sent for thermal recycling.
 Up to now, battery systems have not been optimized for recycling in terms of design and materials.
 Against this background, Fraunhofer IKTS is developing design guidelines for liquid electrolyte and solid-state batteries in order to implement a cycle-oriented design and a recycling-friendly construction.
 This also includes the consideration of dismantlability and separability.

-- Characterization of (resynthesized) active materials
+- Characterization of (resynthesized) active materials for lithium-ion batteries

 - Ecological and economical evaluation of recycling processes